-- 60 load variation monitoring.
-The wake behaviour is analyzed by the use of Particle Image Velocimetry measurements (Stereo-PIV 2D-3C) while the load variations are analyzed using a 6 Degrees of Freedom (DoF) unsteady balance.
-PIV fields aim at measuring the profile for the far wake velocity distribution and permit to deduce the wake deflection.
-The latter can be described by a wake skew angle that depends on the yaw angle and the downwind distance in particular (Bastankhah and Porté-Agel (2016)).
-In this study, a wake deviation angle, computed from the estimation of the wake center displacement will - 65 be considered.
-In addition, a wake deviation duration will be introduced to analyse the transient aspects of this wake deviation process during yaw manoeuvre.
-First the static wake deviation angle due to yaw misalignment and the associated global load modification on a downstream wind turbine are quantified, then the dynamical properties of the wake steering process and of the global load variation during yaw manoeuvres are studied.
+- 40 wind tunnels.
+Both WTs are then modelled with porous discs.
+Given the low geometric scales and the focus on far-wake characteristics, it is common practice to model wind turbine rotors with porous discs (e.g. Muller et al. (2015); Yu et al. (2017); Bastankhah and Porté-Agel (2014); Van Gent et al. (2017)) to isolate the unsteady wake behavior from the wind turbine geometric and kinetic parameters; All other sources of unsteadiness (blade wakes and rotation, tip vortices, controllers) are then avoided, to focus on the wake aerodynamics only.
+The WT wake behaviour and the load variation on a downstream WT - 45 in interaction are investigated with particular focus on the transition between the no-yaw condition (rotor facing the wind) and the yawed condition (in this study, 30° between the wind direction and the normal to the rotor area), in both manoeuvre directions: yaw increase (0° to 30°) and yaw decrease (30° to 0°).
+The same protocol is followed for each experiment, i.e. wake deviation tracking and downstream WT load variation monitoring.
+The wake behaviour is analyzed by the use of Particle Image Velocimetry measurements (Stereo-PIV 2D-3C) while the load variations are analyzed using a 6 Degrees of Freedom - 50 (DoF) unsteady balance.
+First the static wake deviation due to yaw misalignment and the associated global load modification on a downstream wind turbine are quantified, then the dynamical properties of the wake steering process and of the global load variation during yaw manoeuvres are studied.
 For this purpose, a realistic yaw manoeuvre is re-scaled in a wind tunnel to properly compare its duration with the associated wake response and load variation.
-In order to achieve a - 70 characterisation of this phenomenon as complete as possible, the wind tunnel experiments are conducted in three different setups, varying the flow conditions and the geometric scales.
+In order to achieve a characterisation of this phenomenon as complete as possible, the wind tunnel experiments are conducted in three different set-ups, varying - 55 the flow conditions and the geometric scales.
 Two experimental campaigns are carried out in a Homogeneous and Isotropic Turbulent (HIT) incoming flow, varying the model scale and testing different flow velocities.
 A third experimental campaign is performed in a more realistic flow such as a modelled atmospheric boundary layer (ABL).
 The paper is organized as it follows.
 In section 2 the experimental set-ups and the data pre-processing are described.
-Section 3 presents the different - 75 indicators used to quantify the effects of a yawed upstream WT on the flow farther downstream, namely the upstream wake deviation, the available wind power density for a downstream WT model and the thrust applied to a downstream WT model.
+Section 3 presents the different indicators used to quantify the effects of a yawed upstream WT on the flow farther downstream, namely the upstream wake deviation, the available wind power density for a downstream WT model and the thrust applied to a downstream WT model.
 Static and dynamic influences of the yaw modification to these indicators are detailed in section 4 and 5, respectively.
 Section 6 provides a summary of the outcomes and some conclusions.